Harshis517/calculator/addition.md

   Given I have calculator that's turned on and the sum will have the same sign as the numbers with the greater absolute value.

   When I enter "number 1"
   And I press "+" button
   And I enter "number 2"
   And I press "="button

-  Then I see the "signed added-sum" as the result
+  Then I see the "added-sum" with the sign as the result